DepledgeLab/DRUMMER/README.md

--z              specify adjusted p_value requirement for both G-test and Odds Ratio (default<= 0.05) -a              m6A mode (default = True), set to False to ignore m6A information -d              reference fraction difference between unmodified and modified (default = 0.01) -f              Candidate site visualization (default = False), set to True to visualize candidate calls for each individual transcript
+-z              specify adjusted p_value requirement for both G-test and Odds Ratio (default<= 0.05) -a              m6A mode (default = True), set to False to ignore m6A information -d              reference fraction difference between unmodified and modified (default = 0.01) -f              candidate site visualization (default = False), set to True to visualize candidate calls for each individual transcript
 ```

 ## Output